Nobusuke Kishi

 Nobusuke Kishi (岸 信介, Kishi Nobusuke) was a Japanese bureaucrat and politician who served as prime minister of Japan from 1957 to 1960.
-He is remembered for his exploitative economic management of the Japanese puppet state of Manchukuo in China in the 1930s, imprisonment as a suspected war criminal following World War II, and provocation of the massive Anpo protests as prime minister, retrospectively receiving the nickname "Monster of the Shōwa era" (昭和の妖怪; Shōwa no yōkai).
+As a prominent reform bureaucrat, he directed the exploitative economic management of the Japanese puppet state of Manchukuo in China in the 1930s, and later served in the wartime cabinet.
+Following World War II, he was imprisoned as a suspected war criminal.
+After his release, he helped found the Liberal Democratic Party.
+As Prime Minister, Kishi forcefully revised the U.S.–Japan Security Treaty, but was compelled to resign following the massive Anpo protests the unpopular treaty had provoked.

+For his behind-the-scenes role in numerous important events, Kishi retrospectively received the nickname "Yōkai of the Shōwa era" (昭和の妖怪; Shōwa no yōkai).
 Kishi was the founder of the Satō–Kishi–Abe dynasty in Japanese politics, with his younger brother Eisaku Satō and his grandson Shinzo Abe both later serving as prime ministers of Japan.

 Born in Yamaguchi Prefecture, Kishi graduated from Tokyo Imperial University in 1920.
 He rose through the ranks at the Ministry of Commerce and Industry, and during the 1930s led the industrial development of Manchukuo, where he exploited Chinese slave labor.
 Kishi served in the wartime cabinet of Hideki Tōjō as minister of commerce and industry from 1941 to 1943 and vice minister of munitions from 1943 to 1944.
 At the end of the war in 1945, Kishi was imprisoned as a suspected Class A war criminal, but U.S. occupation authorities did not charge, try, or convict him, and released him in 1948 during the Reverse Course.
 At the end of the occupation in 1952, Kishi was de-purged, enabling his election to the National Diet in 1953.
 With overt and covert U.S. support, he consolidated Japanese conservatives against perceived threats from the Japan Socialist Party, and in 1955 was instrumental in forming the Liberal Democratic Party (LDP).
 Kishi was thus key in establishing the "1955 System" under which the LDP remains Japan's dominant party.

 Kishi served as the first secretary-general of the LDP and as foreign minister under Prime Minister Tanzan Ishibashi before succeeding Ishibashi in 1957.
 During his tenure, Kishi had the strong backing of business, and promoted domestic industry and commercial interests in Southeast Asia.
 In 1958, he introduced a bill which would have granted police vastly expanded powers, but withdrew it under heavy opposition.
 Kishi's mishandling of the 1960 revision of the U.S.–Japan Security Treaty led to the Anpo protests, the largest protests in Japan's modern history, and he resigned in disgrace.
 He remained a member of the House of Representatives until 1979 as a staunch anti-communist and conservative with links to right-wing groups.